sigmaui/sigmaui/README.md

 **Steps:**

-1. Choose location: `components` or `blocks`
-2. Select component from dropdown list
+1. Choose component from dropdown list (scans packages/components and packages/blocks)
-3. Confirm deletion
+2. Confirm deletion
-4. Auto-updates dependencies
+3. Auto-removes from docs and csr-demo apps
+4. Deletes package directory
+5. Runs pnpm install to clean up

+**What it does:**

+- Removes package from `@sigma-ui-kit/docs`
+- Removes package from `@sigma-ui-kit/csr-demo`
+- Deletes the entire package directory
+- Cleans up dependencies with `pnpm install`

 #### Create New Icon